 If you die without a will – which is known as intestacy – the following rules apply:

 - If you decide to buy the property as tenants-in-common the surviving partner will not automatically be entitled to the remaining share of the property, instead it will become part of the deceased’s estate.

 - If you decide to buy property as joint tenants if one of you dies the deceased’s interest in the property will automatically pass to the survivor but not the rest of their estate.
 Further difficulties can arise in relation to the mortgage depending on how any life cover is arranged.

-For more information or to answer any queries you may have on the above points, please contact a member of our residential conveyancing team.
+For more information, please contact a member of our residential conveyancing team.

 Find out how much your conveyancing will cost